jasonbot/be-your-own-rag/README.md

 ```

 You can go into http://127.0.0.1:8000/docs#/default/query_repo_query_post in your
 browser and type in a query.
+It's `curl`able too.
+Standard FastAPI with Pydantic.

-Alternately, you can run `python main.py` directly:
+Alternately, you can run `python main.py` directly as a command line utility:

 ```shell